-That’s because hair masks should be a regular part of your regime for healthy hair.
-When hair is dry, it’s more likely to split and break, especially on the weaker ends of hair.
-Natural oils and conditioners help repair damaged hair and restore hair’s protein, keratin.
+That’s because hair masks should be a regular part of your regimen for healthy hair.
+When hair is dry, it’s more likely to split and break, particularly on the weaker ends of the hair.
+Natural oils and conditioners help repair damaged hair and restore its protein, known as keratin.

-Up your intake of protein and healthy fats, brush gently with natural hair tools, and avoid hot styling tools when possible to keep hair moisturized and healthy.
-Then apply one of these strengthening masks once a week to nourish and heal split ends.
+Up your intake of protein and healthy fats, brush gently with natural hair tools, drink plenty of water, and avoid hot styling tools when possible to keep your hair moisturized and healthy.
+Then apply one of these strengthening masks once a week to nourish, heal, and help prevent split ends.

 How to Heal Split Ends - 4 Ways

-Warm 1/4 cup of coconut oil for about 10 seconds in the microwave and add 6 drops of rosemary essential oil.
-Apply to dry hair, either the whole scalp or just to the ends to prevent split ends.
+Apply to dry hair, beginning either on the whole scalp or just to the ends, to prevent split ends.
 You can also use shea butter or argan oil (like in this deep hair conditioner) if you have really coarse hair.

-Wrap head in towel or put on a shower cap and leave mask for at least 20 minutes.
-The longer the better, even overnight.
-If you have trouble getting the oil out of your hair you might need to shampoo twice or add a bit of dish soap to your shampoo.
+Wrap your head in a towel or put on a shower cap and leave the mask on for at least 20 minutes.
+The longer, the better, even overnight.
+If you have trouble getting the oil out of your hair, you might need to shampoo twice or add a bit of dish soap to your shampoo.

-This rinse will make your hair so soft!
-The acetic acid in apple cider vinegar clears out product residue and add shine while the herbs strengthen hair.
+A vinegar rinse will make your hair so soft!
+The acetic acid in apple cider vinegar clears out product residue and adds shine, while the herbs strengthen hair.

-Boil 1 cup water and pour over 1 tablespoon dried nettle, 1 tablespoon dried sage and 1 tablespoon dried rosemary.
-Steep for 10 minutes and strain.
-When tea cools add 2 tablespoons apple cider vinegar.
-Apply to hair in shower after shampooing.
-Pour over hair and let it sit on hair at least a minute before rinsing.25
+When the tea cools, add 2 tablespoons of apple cider vinegar.
+Apply it to your hair in the shower after shampooing.
+Pour the rinse over your scalp and strands, and let it sit on the hair for at least a minute or two before rinsing.